-In this project, we are advancing regional-scale climate-smart connectivity planning by applying cutting-edge approaches and best-practices supported by new research in ecological science.
-Our approach combines ensemble species distribution models (SDMs) with dynamic metapopulation models to advance connectivity modeling and planning approaches accounting for climate change, land-use shifts, and uncertainty.
+In this project, we have advanced regional-scale climate-smart connectivity planning by applying cutting-edge approaches and best-practices supported by new research in ecological science.
+Our approach combined ensemble species distribution models (SDMs) with dynamic metapopulation models to inform connectivity modeling and planning approaches accounting for climate change, land-use shifts, and uncertainty.
 This novel complement of techniques has never been used before to develop a robust analysis of habitat-specific connectivity for multiple species.
-This project will support practical, proactive management of biodiversity under climate change by developing connectivity linkage maps for the South Coast Ecoregion based on comprehensive species and landscape analyses and mapping.
+The products from this project will support practical, proactive management of biodiversity under climate change with the connectivity linkage maps for the South Coast Ecoregion we have produced based on comprehensive species and landscape analyses and mapping.

-These maps will then be used to develop an implementation guide and decision support framework to aid agencies in the identification and prioritization of land acquisition targets, land management goals, and habitat enhancement projects to protect and improve landscape linkages that will be resilient to climate change.
-The decision support guide will be driven by and developed through partnership with the California Department of Fish and Wildlife (Region 5), which will be implementing and managing these landscape connections, and will include actions to improve connectivity and enhance climate resiliency in the conservation network at the programmatic as well as the project level.
+These maps were also used to develop an implementation guide and decision support framework to aid agencies in the identification and prioritization of land acquisition targets, land management goals, and habitat enhancement projects to protect and improve landscape linkages that will be resilient to climate change.
+The decision support guide was driven by and developed through partnership with the California Department of Fish and Wildlife (Region 5), which will be implementing and managing these landscape connections, and will include actions to improve connectivity and enhance climate resiliency in the conservation network at the programmatic as well as the project level.